zillionare/cfg4py/README.rst

 Apparently the latter is the better.

 And, if you trigger a build against your configurations, it'll generate a python class file.
-After you import this file (named 'schema.py') into your project, then you can enjoy auto-complete!
+After you import this file (named 'schema.py') into your project, then you can enjoy code auto-complete!

 Templates
 ----------